Sell Platinum Ring to the Best Buyer of Platinum in Las Vegas & Henderson, NV

 Purity.
 The amount of actual platinum in your platinum ring is referred to as purity.
 If the percentage of platinum in your jewelry increases, the value of a platinum ring rises.
 Look for a marking on the piece to determine the purity of a platinum ring.
 Symbols on your platinum ring will represent the numbers 850, 900, 950, or 999.
 These are called hallmarks, and they signify platinum’s purity.
 The platinum is purer if the amount is higher.

 In addition to these numbers, check for the letters PLAT or PT to ensure your platinum isn’t silver or white gold.
 A house-shaped marking on the metal may also indicate the authenticity of your platinum ring.

 Weight.
-Another important consideration is weight, mainly because platinum is sold by the ounce.
+Another important consideration is weight, mainly because manufacturers sell platinum by the ounce.
 It’s easy to figure out how much platinum you have.
 To get started, all you’ll need is a scale that can measure down to the tenth of a gram.

 Spot price.
 Platinum is available for purchase on the open market, which means that supply and demand and other market factors affect the price of a platinum ring.
 Since it is bought and sold around the clock, seven days a week, the price fluctuates.

 Do you want to sell platinum rings?
 If so, you can bring them to Nevada Coin Mart, home to expert buyers who are knowledgeable on the true value of platinum rings.
 If you have been hanging on to your platinum jewelry for a few years, now is the time to carry it in and sell it for top dollar at our shop.
 Platinum rings are available in a variety of types and designs, and we buy them all.
 We use an x-ray spectrometer, a modern piece of gemology technology, in testing jewelry pieces in a non-destructive manner.